GMOD/generic-filehandle/README.md

 ### Options

-The Options object for `read` and `readFile` can contain abort signal or other customizations.
+The Options object for the constructor, `read` and `readFile` can contain abort signal or other customizations.
 By default these are used

 * signal - an AbortSignal that is passed to remote file fetch() API or other file readers
 * headers - extra HTTP headers to pass to remote file fetch() API
 * overrides - extra parameters to pass to the remote file fetch() API
+* fetch - a custom fetch callback, otherwise defaults to the environment (initialized in constructor)

 The Options object for `readFile` can also contain an entry `encoding`.
 The default is no encoding, in which case the file contents are returned as a